severusSingh/Movie-Finder/README.md

 # Movie-Finder

-You See the Output Here -> https://severussingh.github.io/Movie-Finder/
+You Can See the Output Here -> https://severussingh.github.io/Movie-Finder/